-April 26: No assignment
+April 26: Student Presentations

-May 1: Quiz / Student Presentations
+May 1: Student Presentations

-May 3: Final draft and portfolio of research paper work due / Student Presentations
+May 3: Final draft and portfolio of research paper due // Student Presentations

 May 8: Student Presentations

 May 10: Student Presentations

 List of artists for research papers:

 Use the internet to check out the artists below until you find three that interest you.
 You may choose an artist not on the list, but you must get my approval before writing your proposal.
 NOTE: Each student must write on a different artist.
 Submit your three choices.
 From those three I will select one.